 The success of SOC requires blended efforts and shared responsibilities by an organized multisystem that agrees to foster meaningful relationships with children, youth, and families while also enhancing the promotion, prevention, and interventions required to reduce this population’s risk of developing poor mental health and other challenges.

-Trillium Health Resources is offering System of Care Community Collaborative Grant opportunities that will be geared toward strengthening and expanding the use of evidence-based practices (EBPs).
-Trillium will award grants not exceeding $25,000 in each of the 24 counties in its service region.
+Trillium Health Resources awarded System of Care Community Collaborative Grant opportunities that strengthen and expand the use of evidence-based practices (EBPs).
+Trillium provided grants not exceeding $25,000 to 17 different agencies/sites within the service region.